Chaetodon striatus – Banded Butterflyfish

 The Banded Butterflyfish or Chaetodon striatus belongs to the family Chaetodontidae.
 They are native to the Atlantic Ocean from Massachusetts to Brazil, the Caribbean, and the Gulf of Mexico.
 These are shallow marine reef dwellers frequently inhabiting depths from of 3 to 55 meters.

 The fish was first classified by Carolus Linnaeus in 1758.
 Chaetodontidae means bristle-tooth.
 Striatus refers to the fish’s thick black vertical stripes.
 There are three of these stripes, two on both sides and a third extending from their dorsal fin to their caudal peduncle.
-These flat, disk shaped fish have a silver body with black pectoral fins and a shot pointed snout.
-They typically grow to length of 5-6.5 inches.
+These flat, disk-shaped fish have a silver body with black pectoral fins and a shot-pointed snout.
+They typically grow to a length of 5-6.5 inches.
 They will live five to seven years.

 The banded butterflyfish is known by various other names including; banded mariposa, butterbum, butterflyfish, portuguese butterfly, and school mistress.

 This fish is a perfect choice for beginning saltwater aquarists.
 They are a docile species whose habitation of marine reefs lends to their peaceful cohabitation with other species.
 It is best to raise them in pairs.
 They are not good candidates for reef aquariums.
-It would be the equivalent to giving them free tickets to an all you can eat buffet.
+It would be the equivalent of giving them free tickets to an all-you-can-eat buffet.

 This is a diurnal species.
 They are active during the day and rest at night.
 They will seek shelter from night predators such as moray eels and sharks when the sun starts to go down.
 In the wild banded butterflies eat polychaete worms, coral polyps, crustaceans and mollusk eggs.
 They frequently pick the parasites off of other fish such as grunts and surgeon fish.
 Adults also feast on the plankton columns common to marine reefs.
 They will also pick at the ocean floor in search of food.
 In an aquarium they will eat most of the commercially available marine fish foods.
 They generally will not turn their nose up at Marine fish flakes or freeze-dried food products.